kmhess/SoFiA-image-pipeline/README.md

 Introduction
 ------------
-SIP takes a SoFiA generated source catalog and produce images for publication or quick inspection.
+SIP takes a SoFiA generated source catalog and produces images for publication or quick inspection.
 Images include spectral line total intensity contours overlaid on multiwavelength images, spectral line moment maps, pixel-by-pixel SNR maps, pv-diagrams with source mask, masked spectra, and aperture spectra using the 2D projection of the source mask.
-SIP also generates an image of the aperture and masked spectrum overplotted.
+SIP also generates an image of the aperture and masked spectra overplotted.

 ![](docs/sofia_test_output_3_combo.png)
 <!-- <img src="docs/sofia_test_output_3_specboth.png" alt="drawing" width="35%"/> -->